Step Up (film): Plot

 Tyler asks Director Gordon if she will admit him into the school, and is told he must prove he deserves a chance.
-Nora suggests using the showcase also as his entrance audition.
+Nora suggests using the showcase as his entrance audition.
 After dancing together at a club where Miles and Lucy perform, Tyler and Nora finally kiss.
 Rehearsals continue until Andrew returns, seemingly healed from his injury.
-Feeling angry and no longer needed, Tyler accuses Nora of using him like Brett treated Miles.
-Leaving the group he returns to his janitorial work.
+Feeling unwanted, Tyler accuses Nora of using him like Brett treated Miles, and returns to his janitorial work.

 However, as the choreography is now much too difficult for Andrew, he falls, pulling himself from the routine.
-Again without a partner, crushed, she considers abandoning her dance career for college after all.
+Again without a partner and crushed, Nora considers abandoning her dance career for college after all.
 Her mother's encouragement inspires her to rewrite the choreography without a partner.

-Later during a party night at Omar's, Skinny comes by against his mother's insistence he stay at home and gets kicked out by Mac and Tyler.
+Later during a party night at Omar's, Skinny comes although his mother had insisted he stay at home and is kicked out by Mac and Tyler.
 Frustrated, Skinny walks back home in a huff before spotting PJ arriving at a store with his friend.
-Skinny steals PJ's unattended car and foolishly drives back to Omar's, wanting to hang out with the girls.
-Mac and Tyler are trying to get Skinny to abandon the car when PJ and his friends arrive and fatally shoot Skinny.
-A few days after Skinny's funeral, Mac and Tyler both realize that they need to make better life decisions.
+Skinny steals PJ's unattended vehicle and foolishly drives back to Omar's, wanting to hang out with the girls.
+As Mac and Tyler are trying to get him to abandon the car, PJ and his friends arrive and fatally shoot Skinny.
+A few days after Skinny's funeral, Mac and Tyler both realize they must make better life decisions.

 Tyler shows up at the last minute on the evening of the showcase.
-He tries to persuade Nora to let him perform with them, and to forgive him.
+He tries to persuade Nora to let him perform and forgive him.
 Initially declining, she suddenly changes her mind as Tyler wishes her luck and walks away.
 When the curtain opens, the whole ensemble performs the original choreography with Miles' latest musical score.
 The crowd is blown away.

-Backstage, a proud Director Gordon introduces Nora to a director of a professional dance company, hoping to sign Nora.
+Backstage, a proud Director Gordon introduces Nora to a director of a professional dance company, who hopes to sign her.
 Meanwhile, Mac congratulates Tyler for his performance.
 Thereafter, Director Gordon introduces Tyler as a "transfer."
 Nora is elated and embraces him.
 Repeating her original advice that he'll need to get some tights, the movie ends with them sharing a kiss.